 Slow down when you practice.
 It’s a music teacher cliche, but almost every student makes the mistake of playing too fast.
-If you always play too fast, then you don’t give your hands, arms, ears and mind the time they need to properly learn the FUNdamentals.
+If you always play too fast, then you don’t give your hands, arms, ears, and mind the time they need to properly learn the FUNdamentals.

 Don’t consume new tunes and techniques too quickly.
 Avoid the urge of jumping to the next shiny object.
 Stay the course.
 Make one simple thing sound good.
 If it doesn’t, sound good, no worries.
-Just use your super-power of micro-practice to break it into mor manageable pieces.
+Just use your super-power of micro-practice to break it into more manageable pieces.

 And when something sounds better, see if you can deepen your awareness of the piece.
 What still needs improvement?
 Doing this will lessen your frustration.

 - See how far you can go with one tune or technique.
-Add practice variations to make it interesting and fun: plucking, transposing, looping different sections, playing at different volumes, closing your eyes, alternating between playing and singing.
+Add practice variations to make it interesting and fun: plucking, transposing, looping different sections, playing at different volumes, closing your eyes, and alternating between playing and singing.

 - It’s like looking at a sculpture from many different angles.
 You’ll learn everything more deeply, meaning you’ll perform better but also remember what you learned.